langgenius/dify-ee-helm-chart-values-generator/README.md

 - PyYAML library
 - `openssl` (usually pre-installed on systems)
 - `ruamel.yaml` (recommended): For preserving YAML file format, comments, and quotes
+- `helm` (optional, but recommended): For downloading values.yaml from Helm Chart repository.
+If not installed, the script will try to download from GitHub directly.

 ### Installation